timefactoryio/pathless/README.md

 ### Architecture

-Pathless is a lightweight Go HTTP server that embeds a frictionless viewport allocator.
-The server processes, minifies, and compresses an HTML template once at startup, then serves it from memory with maximum efficiency.
+**pathless** builds, then minifies, then compresses HTML once at startup. then serves it from memory with maximum efficiency.

 **Server responsibilities:**
 - Client delivery